nstanford5/ERC20/ERC20.md

 }
 ```

-Now a function to verify our Events
+Now a function to verify our Events.

 ###### index.mjs
 ```js
 const assertEvent = async (event, ...expectedArgs) => {